jfadams1963/Ti_Projects/tiAES-Python_version/README.md

 STATUS

 This version is fully functional and produces FIPS 197 compliant output.
-It CBC mode  block-chaining.
+It uses CBC mode  block-chaining.
 The initialization vector is calculated by the KeyExpansion algorithm as one extra block in the key schedule.
 The key is a 16-, 24- or, 32-character passphrase.
 The length of the key phrase will determine 128, 192, or 256 bit encrypton.

 This implementation tries to by fully compliant with the FIPS 197 Advanced Encryption
 Standard: